 It is important to remember, that alimony and child support are different.
 Child support payments are to provide financial support for the necessities of the children.
 On the other hand, alimony is intended to provide the receiving spouse with the financial means to maintain the standard of living that he or she was accustomed to during the marriage.

-Florida Divorce and Alimony Law Firm
+Tampa Divorce and Alimony Law Firm